QubesOS/qubes-doc/external/security-guides/split-bitcoin.md

 permalink: /doc/split-bitcoin/
 ---

-How to Set Up a Split Bitcoin Wallet in Qubes
+How to Set Up a Split Bitcoin Wallet in PedOS
 =============================================